RESETHACKER-COMMUNITY/Resources/README.md

 # Resources

-This Contains all kind of resources for learning purpose which includes Writeups, Tutorials, tips, his to get started etc.
+This Contains all kind of resources for learning purpose which includes Conference, Writeups, Tutorials, Bugbounty tips,How  to get started etc.

 Index | Contents
 --- | ---